olinho/React-Redux-tutorial/readme.md

 # Learn Redux

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+Based on tutorial made by WesBos.

 ## Running